i-baumann/course_template/readme.md

-# Course Repsository Template
+# Course Repository Template

 A template repository for new courses, geared toward economics courses.
-The template TeX files are heavily based on Paolo Adajar's course templates (this repo is based on their [original repo](https://github.com/padajar/paolo-pset/tree/main) although they have [updated templates](https://github.com/padajar/padajar-templates/tree/main)).
+The template TeX files are heavily based on [Paolo Adajar's templates](https://github.com/padajar/padajar-templates/tree/main).
+My versions are meant to be more bare-bones than theirs, with fewer features and less personalization.

-### LaTeX
+## LaTeX

-I primarily use VSCodium to manage course content.
-Installing a LaTeX distribution and configuring it to be used in VSCode/VSCodium is covered [here](https://mathjiajia.github.io/vscode-and-latex/).
+I primarily use VSCodium and TeXLive to manage and write course content.
+Installing a LaTeX distribution and configuring it to be used in VSCode/VSCodium is covered well [here](https://mathjiajia.github.io/vscode-and-latex/).

+### Custom Package + Classes

-The preambles includes several custom functions for statistical expressions, which may be useful for econometrics and statistics courses.
+The templates in this repo use a custom LaTeX package and custom classes.
+These include several custom functions for statistical expressions, which may be useful for econometrics and statistics courses.
+Here's me saying "custom" one more time for good measure.
+Did I mention these are custom?

+To install, copy the package (.sty) and class (.cls) files in the root directory of this repo to wherever your LaTeX installation places packages and classes.
+Try looking at the .log file of a compiled LaTeX document to find this location.
+Once you've placed your .sty and .cls files there run a quick `sudo texhash` (if you're on a Unix-like machine) to refresh your TeX libraries.